 On returning from an absence, it is the responsibility of students in the middle school program to check the classwork/homework book located in each classroom to learn of any work that they missed.
-Students are also encouraged to use the Homework Central to learn of any assignments given by the teachers during their absence.
-It is also the students' responsibility to speak with the teacher upon their return to school to schedule a time for make.
+Students are also encouraged to use Schoology to learn of any assignments given by the teachers during their absence.
+It is also the students' responsibility to speak with the a buddy and/or the teacher upon their return to school.